quantify-os/quantify-core/docs/installation.rst

             $ pip install --upgrade quantify-core

-        And ff you require a specific version, e.g. 0.3.0, run:
+        If you require a specific version, e.g. 0.3.0, run:

         .. code-block:: console